 These commands appear if there are code issues in the current file.
-They allow you to navigate between issues of the highest severity level.
+They allow you to navigate between code issues of the highest severity level.
 So if there are errors, they only navigate between errors, as soon as all errors are fixed they navigate between warnings, and so on.

 These commands appear when you highlight usages in file and allow you to jump between found usages.

 This option lets you enable or disable ReSharper syntax highlighting scheme.

 If it is selected, language identifiers are highlighted with colors as defined in Visual Studio options:.

-The list of syntax identifiers provided by ReSharper is available in the Display items list, each name starting with ReSharper prefix.
+The list of syntax identifiers provided by ReSharper is available in the Display items list, each name starting with the ReSharper prefix.

-If this option is selected, a pop-up that suggests importing namespaces shows up if there is one or more non-imported types are detected in the file: If it is not selected, the corresponding action appears in the action list.
-See Importing Missing Namespaces for details. |
+If this option is selected, a popup that suggests importing namespaces in C# and VB.NET shows up if one or more non-imported types are detected in the file:

 This option is not available in Visual Studio versions older than 2015.